DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/teach-in-england-if-you-trained-overseas.md

 ## Plan your move to England

+Once you have been offered a teaching job and successfully applied for your visa, you can start planning your move to England.

-The following suggestions and resources may be useful as you plan your move:
+The following suggestions and resources may be useful:

 * open an account with a digital bank based in the UK – you can do this before you arrive in the UK, and you will not need a UK address to do so
 * [find somewhere to live](https://www.gov.uk/government/publications/how-to-rent)